YoeriNijs/vienna/README.md

   root.
 Default: 'body'.
 - `globalStyles` (optional): can be used to inject global styles in every webcomponent.
 This might be handy if you want to use a css (utility) framework, such as [Tailwind](https://tailwindcss.com) or [Bulma](https://bulma.io).
 GlobalStyles support two kinds of globals:
   - `styles`: an array of strings, which should contain plain css.
   - `links`: an array of so-called `VGlobalStyleLink`, that contain hrefs to remote stylesheets.
+Thus, every href should start with 'http'.

 For instance, if you want to use [Bulma](https://bulma.io), just add the following: